Difference between Process and Thread

-Process means any program is in execution.
-Process control block controls the operation of any process.
-Process control block contains information about processes for example Process priority, process id, process state, CPU, register, etc. A process can creates other processes which are known as Child Processes.
-Process takes more time to terminate and it is isolated means it does not share memory with any other process.
+Process: Processes are basically the programs that are dispatched from the ready state and are scheduled in the CPU for execution.
+PCB(Process Control Block) holds the concept of process.
+A process can create other processes which are known as Child Processes.
+The process takes more time to terminate and it is isolated means it does not share the memory with any other process.

-The process can have the following states like new, ready, running, waiting, terminated, suspended.
+The process can have the following states new, ready, running, waiting, terminated, and suspended.

-Thread is the segment of a process means a process can have multiple threads and these multiple threads are contained within a process.
-A thread have 3 states: running, ready, and blocked.
+Thread: Thread is the segment of a process which means a process can have multiple threads and these multiple threads are contained within a process.
+A thread has three states: Running, Ready, and Blocked.

-Thread takes less time to terminate as compared to process and like process threads do not isolate.
+The thread takes less time to terminate as compared to the process but unlike the process, threads do not isolate.

 Difference between Process and Thread: